Running this marathon is about more than the distance - it's about facing fear

 I'd never been properly taught about my asthma

-The day I had the asthma attack, I’d been feeling wheezy throughout the day but I just put it down to it being that time of year.
-At around 6.30am in the morning, I woke my wife up and decided to get fresh air because I was really struggling to breathe.
+The day I had the asthma attack, I’d been feeling wheezy throughout the day, but I just put it down to it being that time of year.
+At around 6.30 am, I woke my wife up and decided to get some fresh air because I was really struggling to breathe.

 I learned so much about asthma through the experience

 Running this marathon almost five years on is about more than the distance.
 It’s about facing that fear head-on and proving to myself and to anyone living with asthma that it doesn’t have to define or limit what you can or can’t do.
 It’s taken years to get to this point, and every mile represents resilience, recovery, and determination.
-My asthma will never really go away but as long as I'm keeping control of it and managing it, I should be okay.
-I am sticking to my running plan for the marathon and I am feeling good.
-I'm out running three or four times a week so I hope that I'll be ready for the marathon in May.
+My asthma will never really go away, but as long as I'm keeping control of it and managing it, I should be okay.
+I am sticking to my marathon training plan, and I am feeling good.
+I'm out running three or four times a week, so I hope that I'll be ready for the marathon in May.

 Take on a challenge for lung health